By Doug Winter – RareGoldCoins.com ……

-Harry Bass was a Dallas collector who specialized in United States gold coins.
+Harry Bass was a collector from Dallas who specialized in United States gold coins.
 His collection was unique in that it was concerned with die varieties of specific issues.
 Bass was a keen student and had more technical knowledge about varieties of United States gold coins than anyone else.
-What made his collection all the more impressive is that most issues were represented not only by multiple examples but numerous Finest Known or Condition Census pieces.
+What made his collection all the more impressive is that most issues were represented not only by multiple examples but numerous finest known or Condition Census pieces.

-In the middle part of the 1990’s, Bass announced that he was creating a foundation (the Harry Bass Research Foundation or HBRF) that was dedicated to numismatic scholarship and would contain his coins.
+In the middle part of the 1990s, Bass announced that he was creating a foundation (the Harry Bass Research Foundation or HBRF) dedicated to numismatic scholarship and would contain his coins.
 The Foundation was responsible for creating groundbreaking research sites on the Internet and contains excellent reference sets of pattern coinage and paper money.

-The major value of the Bass collection is its gold coinage and Bowers and Merena has announced that these coins will be offered in two sales.
-The first is to be held in October 1999, while the second was held in May 2000.
+The major value of the Bass collection is its gold coinage and so Bowers and Merena announced that these coins were to be offered in two sales.
+The first was held in October 1999, while the second was held in May 2000.
 Together, the sales broke many records.

 * * *

 Doug has spent much of his life in the field of numismatics; beginning collecting coins at the age of seven, and by the time he was 10 years old, buying and selling coins at conventions in the New York City area.